shakes76/PatternAnalysis-2024/recognition/2d_unet_s46974426/README.md

 score can both be seen in the images folder.

 I then ran it for 50 epochs and the graphs similar to above are in the images folder.

+Proof of the console running progress can also be seen in the console_running image in the images folder.